Four Gun Measures Defeated in Senate

 Read NSSF's latest Government Relations Update for more.

 - ATF Q&A . . .
 More great questions came in on our 24/7 NSSF member compliance hotline last week.
-One question concerns transferring a firearm to a dealer out of state and recording proper information, and another question asks about replacing a lost 4473 form.
+One question asks if federal firearms law requires licensees to comply with state laws and local ordinances when selling firearms.
+Another question asks who should be categorized as "nonimmigrant aliens."

 News of Note